ankurbag/timetable-generator/README.md

 Spring MVC
 ```

-### Installing
+### Installing and running on the Local

-We have 2 projects in the repository
+We have 1 project in the repository.

 ```
 1. API project - Spring MVC web framework